emalock3/message-digest-extensions/README.md

 # MessageDigestExtensions

 MessageDigestExtensions is a Java library.
-It provides a way to easily generate a cryptographic hash value from Java object that implements marker interface.
+It provides a way to easily generate a cryptographic hash value from Java object that implements MessageDigestable interface.

 ## How to Use (Maven3)